...

 Here are some additional care guidelines to remember following tooth extraction to ensure a healthy recovery:

-1. Follow Your Dentist’s Instructions
+When can I eat after tooth extraction?: Follow Your Dentist’s Instructions

-Your dentist will provide you specific recommendations for post-extraction care.
+Your dentist will provide you with specific recommendations for post-extraction care.
 These instructions may include when to take recommended drugs, how to clean your mouth, and what to avoid.
 For the most significant results, strictly follow these rules.

 Maintaining proper oral hygiene throughout your rehabilitation is critical.
 While it is essential to keep your mouth clean, you should also be cautious around the extraction site.
 Brush your teeth as directed by your dentist, avoiding the surgery region to avoid interfering with the healing process.
 Warm salt water rinses may help keep the area clean and lower the chance of infection.